 - Unenforced - The mark is only guided by the rubric score and can be changed by the assessor without reopening.

-This article will go over assessing a Standard rubric, where the manager has defined the Rubric and enforcement before the assessment.
-When you open the flow page, open the assessment tool (Annotate), as per usual.
+This article will go over assessing a standard rubric, where the manager has defined the rubric and enforcement before the assessment.
+When you open the flow page, open the assessment tool (previously called Annotate), as usual.

 - Filling out the rubric